aarondotter/iso/README.md

 ## Overview

-This project is designed to provide a means of transforming [MESA](http://mesa.sourceforge.net) history files into a uniform basis for interpolation and then construct new stellar evolution tracks and isochrones from that basis.
+This project provides a means to transform [MESA](http://mesa.sourceforge.net) history files into a uniform basis for interpolation and then construct new stellar evolution tracks and isochrones from that basis.
 It is developed in Fortran.

 The theory is described in [this paper]().